Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 One secured credit card that you are able to apply for online is the

 One of the most notable things about Home Trust Secured Visa is that it’s one of the few credit cards in Canada that charges you a reduced rate of 2% on your foreign currency transactions.
-Most other cards charge you 2.5%, so this feature ends up saving you 0.5% whenever you shop in another country or make a purchase in a foreign currency.
+Most other cards charge you a higher fee of 2.5%, so so this feature ends up saving you 0.5% whenever you shop in another country or make a purchase in a foreign currency.

 Guaranteed credit cards are some of the rarest cards on the market, and Capital One offers more than one: